Stasi FC: Reception

 It was described by Victoria Segal in The Times as “excellent” and evidence that there is “still astonishing stories emerging from behind the Iron Curtain.”
 Harry Guerin for RTÉ described it as “must see” for documentary fans and sports fans alike.
 Phil Harrison in The Guardian gave it four stars out of five and said “a documentary about football becomes a documentary about pretty much everything but football.”

 The German journalist and author Frank Willmann, in a review for Die Zeit, praised the documentary for successfully conveying the ruthlessness and arbitrariness of East Germany's surveillance system, but considered that the Stasi's activities are somewhat too heavily reduced to Erich Mielke.
 Willmann also pointed out that players and officials are only presented as victims in the documentary; the active participation of athletes and coaches in Stasi’s surveillance is left out.
 Here, Willmann argued that the appearances of former East Germany national team coach Bernd Stange and former SG Dynamo Dresden player Gerd Weber in the documentary are questionable, as the documentary completely fails to mention their activities as unofficial collaborators (IM) for the Stasi; Weber was a long-time informant for the Stasi.
-Willmann also believed that the supporters of BFC Dynamo, who were difficult for authorities to control and who acted with irony, were given far too little attention in the documentary.
+Willmann also thought that the supporters of BFC Dynamo, who were difficult for authorities to control and who acted with irony, were given far too little attention in the documentary.

 In his review of the documentary, Willman pointed out a number of false claims about BFC Dynamo that are told offscreen in the documentary, such as a claim that Erich Mielke was the president of BFC Dynamo and a claim that 96 percent of the members of BFC Dynamo were members of the Stasi.
 BFC Dynamo had no president during the East German era, only a chairman, whose name was Manfred Kirste.
 Willmann also pointed out that the claim that all youth players of BFC Dynamo were members of the Stasi from the age of seven is "pure nonsense".